MicrogreenSolarCorp/EPDataLog/docs/developer_documentation.md

 Notes:
-- EPDataLog does not support Orion BMS or Linux
+- EPDataLog does not support Linux
 - Mewyeah is now a deprecated version of BMS.
 We have a Mewyeah version to facilaite data logging for older EnergyPaks.
 All EnergyPaks in the future will be using Heyo Daly BMS.